Go! Live Your Way: Plot

 Mia Caceres (Pilar Pascual) is a talented singer/dancer, who wants to pursue her dreams of being a musician.
 She is the lead singer of her band, Sold Out, she started alongside her lifelong best friend Gaspar Fontan (Axel Muñiz).
 However, she wants to pursue her dreams by auditioning for a scholarship at the prestigious boarding school known for its elite dancing and singing workshop - Saint Mary.
 After much discussion with her aunt Isabel (Melania Lenoir), she finally agrees.
 Mia auditions, but doesn't get a Scholarship, and goes home devastated.
 Her aunt says they'll find the perfect school for her in Spain, where her son lives.
 But what Mia doesn't know is that Isabel went to talk to Ramiro Achával (Gaston Ricaud), who happens to be the owner of the school and used to be in a relationship with Marianna Caceres (Mia's mother).
 Ramiro decides to tell Gloria, the secretary to make a call and accept Mia into the school, behind Mercedes' (Laura Azcurra) (the principal and Ramiro's wife) back.

-Isabel let's Mia enter the school, but Mia has no idea what's about to happen to her life.
+Isabel lets Mia enter the school, but Mia has no idea what's about to happen to her life.
 She and her best friends, Zoe (Carmela Barsamien) and Simon (Paulo Sanchez Lima) enter the Go workshop, however, Mia must face the daughter of the school owner, Lupe (Renata Toscano Bruzón).
 Lupe is the most talented and the most popular in the school, but since Mia came, all the attention went to Mia, so she gets jealous.
 Lupe tries everything to get Mia kicked out of the workshop, but Mia does not give up.
 Both Lupe and Mia face many fights with each other, but Mia doesn't want to hurt Lupe, so she tries to make peace with her, however that does not work out at all.
 Lupe gets even more jealous of Mia, which creates a strong rivalry between Mia, Lupe and Lupe's mother, Mercedes (the principal).
 And with all that happening, she also has to face Alvaro and Juanma, who both like Mia.
 Alvaro is the captain of the basketball team and Lupe's brother, therefore Zoe tells her not to get involved with his life, but Alvaro tries to convince Mia to be with him.
-Alvaro's main rival is Juanma who is Lupe's stuck-up boyfriend, who secretly likes Mia.
-The show follows Mia's and other characters' lives at the school, their conflicts and their love lives.